bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 ## Collateral

 Any departure from tradition needs a tactful and sensitive introduction.
-The nature of our audience meant that changes to the status quo could be ill-received, ***if not handled with special care***.
+Studying the Oklahoma Baptists demographic showed that that the rebrand could easily be ill-received, ***if not handled with special care***.

 This challenge was addressed by evolving the look of print pieces early on, like prayer guides and event programs.
-By putting these items in the hands of Oklahoma Baptist churches, we were able to familiarize them with the look and feel of what was to come.
+By putting these items in the hands of Oklahoma Baptist churches, we were able to familiarize them with what was to come.

 ![A bifold brochure to introduce the new Oklahoma Baptists brand and vision](/_assets/images/oklahoma-baptists/bifold.jpg)